aays/site_old/_posts/2017-08-30-pandas-dplyr-users-p1.md

 iris = pd.DataFrame(iris.data, columns = iris.feature_names)
 ```

-If you don't have `scikit-learn` but do have `rpy2` installed (as is the case with our lab server) [the following code](https://stackoverflow.com/questions/28417293/sample-datasets-in-pandas) will do the trick instead.
+If you don't have `scikit-learn` but do have `rpy2` installed (as is the case with our lab server, for some reason) [the following code](https://stackoverflow.com/questions/28417293/sample-datasets-in-pandas) will do the trick instead.
 Don't bother trying to understand it if you don't already -- what's going on here is not super relevant for what we're actually talking about today anyways.

 ```python
 import pandas as pd